Welcome to today's edition of the Rush 24-7 podcast.

 I've said this over and over.

-I was literally stunned that in the United States of America, a citizen was even asking anybody in government, but much less the president if her mother would be treated medically.
+I was literally stunned that in the United States of America, a citizen was even asking anybody in government, but much less the president, if her mother would be treated medically.

-I don't care what, folks, there no president ought to ever be involved in that kind of a family decision.
+I don't care what, folks, no president ought to ever be involved in that kind of a family decision.

-The government's got no business being there, but boy, there was Obama just eager as he could be to say nope, can't take that into account.
+The government's got no business being there, but boy, there was Obama just eager as he could be to say, nope, can't take that into account.

 Will to live, spirit, too nebulous, too hard to measure.

-We'll just give them the pain pill.
+We'll just give them a pain pill.

 What he meant was we can't afford to give 100-year-old people pacemakers, and that's the death panel.